Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Joint Beamformers and PS Ratios Design

 \section{Joint Beamformers and PS Ratios Design}

 The joint beamformers and PS ratios design problem~\eqref{eq:P1b} introduced in Algorithm~\ref{algLyapunov} is still intractable due to the non-convex \ac{SINR} expressions~\eqref{eq:P1b-C2}, and the coupling between the optimization variables~$\{\mathbf{f}_k(t), \rho_k(t), \gamma_k(t)\}$ in~\eqref{eq:P1b-C2} and the optimization variables~$\{\mathbf{f}_k(t), \rho_k(t), e_k(t)\}$ in~\eqref{eq:P1b-C3}.
-In this section, the coupled and non-convex constraints are handled by using two alternative approaches: i) \ac{SDR} combined with recently proposed \ac{FP} {quadratic transform} technique~\cite{FP_Shen_2018}, and ii) linear Taylor series approximation via \ac{SCA} framework~\cite{beck2010sequential}.
-Both proposed methods achieve efficient solutions, each with a specific convergence and complexity characteristics.
+In this section, {the coupled and non-convex constraints in~\eqref{eq:P1b} are handled by using two alternative approaches}: i) \ac{SDR} combined with recently proposed \ac{FP} {quadratic transform} technique~\cite{FP_Shen_2018}, and ii) linear Taylor series approximation via \ac{SCA} framework~\cite{beck2010sequential}.
+Both proposed methods achieve efficient solutions, each with specific convergence and complexity characteristics.
 Specifically, for the considered setup configurations, the \ac{SDR}-FP based method provides faster convergence in terms of the required approximation point updates.
-In contrast, the \ac{SCA} framework has considerably lower computational complexity per iteration and the optimized beamforming vectors are obtained directly.
+In contrast, the \ac{SCA} framework has considerably lower computational complexity per iteration and the optimized beamforming vectors are obtained directly, which will become clear in the following.

-It is worth highlighting that due to underlying interdependence of latency-battery queue dynamics, the constrained optimization schemes proposed in~\cite{Qingjiang-TWC-SWIPTKey_2014, Shi-SWIPT-2014, Zhang-TVT-2017, Dong-ICC-2016, Baosheng-Zhang-ComLet-2016, Timotheou-TWC-2014, Zong-TWC-2016, Qingjiang-TSP-2016} can not be used directly to solve~\eqref{eq:P1b}.
-Thus, our proposed solutions are significantly more advanced, and provide a systemic approach for handling the mutually coupled constraints.
+It is worth highlighting that due to the underlying interdependence of latency-battery queue dynamics, the constrained optimization schemes proposed in~\cite{Qingjiang-TWC-SWIPTKey_2014, Shi-SWIPT-2014, Zhang-TVT-2017, Dong-ICC-2016, Baosheng-Zhang-ComLet-2016, Timotheou-TWC-2014, Zong-TWC-2016, Qingjiang-TSP-2016} can not be used directly to solve~\eqref{eq:P1b}.
+Thus, our proposed solutions are significantly more advanced, and provide a {systematic} approach for handling {problems with} mutually coupled constraints.
 Further, proposed approaches provide valuable insights on the joint optimization of beamformers and PS ratios that concurrently satisfies the latency and EH requirements per user, which is inherently an intractable and NP-hard optimization problem.
 Note that in both approaches, the non-convex problem~\eqref{eq:P1b} is first recast as a sequence of convex subproblems, and then iteratively solved until the desired convergence of the objective function~\eqref{eq:P1b-objective}.
 In the following, we omit the time index~$t$ to simplify the notation.